danielbui12/substrate-bitcoin-like-blockchain/docs/pow/code-breakdown.md

 This pallet allows block authors to self-identify by providing an sr25519 public key.

-By default, the block author is set by miner following CLI.
+By default, the block author is set by miner following CLI by [Inherent Transaction](https://wiki.polkadot.network/docs/learn-transactions#types-of-extrinsics).
 See more in `node/src/service.rs:239`

 ### Pallet `difficulty`